 Portable, Lightweight, Efficient.

-So there you have it. – Short periods of time are fine.
-With a manual tool you need at 15mins and a lot of energy to get this one off.
+So there you have it. – For its intended use as a cafe lock or supplemental lock as noted above – short periods of time are fine.
+With a manual tool you need at 10mins and energy to get this one off.
 For any lockup for longer switch to a U Lock.
 The internal construction of the hexband seem to be very critical to its success.
 With six layers of various thickness steel sliding around, kevlar weave and a slippy plastic coating.

 There is no doubt that adding one of these to you bike either wrapped around your saddle bag or using the holder will benefit you.
 The many uses make it a no brainer… car rack lock up, cafe stop, popping into the atm or the mexican restaurant after a long ride.

 As with any security device, they can be defeated with the right tool and amount of time.
 Think about the extreme of a cordless angle grinder!.
 Choose the right locks for your situation.
 Again context is important, can you put a Hexband in a jacket pocket? – yes its highly portable and small.
 As the company recommends, select a lock combo for your situation.
 Just use common sense and you will be fine!

 And to reinforce this, its always worth checking out Ottolock’ss security guidelines here: